brrr2/irccasino/README.md

     network=IRC network
     channel=IRC channels (comma delimited)

-### Run the standalone bot ###
+### Run standalone bot ###
-7. Run the project.
+1. Run the project.
-8. Give the bot Op status in the channels that will run the games.
+2. Give the bot Op status in the channels that will run the games.
-9. While as channel Op, type ".texaspoker" or ".blackjack" to start the desired game in the channel.
+3. While as channel Op, type ".texaspoker" or ".blackjack" to start the desired game in the channel.

 For more information, visit the [project wiki][4] on GitHub or join us on Freenode in **##casino**.